|The year they won the Cup Winners' Cup|

 AM: Krasimir Balakov (Bulgaria)

-One of the star players from Bulgaria's Golden Generation of the 1990's.
+Krassimir Balakov was one of the star player from the Golden Generation of the 1990's.
 He made 92 appearances for Bulgaria, between 1988 and 2003.
-He was best remembered for forming a successful attacking partnership with strikers Fredi Bobic and Giovane Élber at Stuttgart.
-He also had a successful spell with Sporting CP.
+He was best remembered for forming a successful attacking partnership with strikers Fredi Bobic and Giovane Élber at Stuttgart, where he won two UEFA Intertoto Cups (2000 and 2002) and a DFB-Pokal (1997).
+Before Stuttgart, He also had a successful spell with Sporting CP, playing with Luis Figo.

 He was one of the first Portuguese players to earn international recognition.
 He scored against England while playing for a FIFA all-star team.
 He was dubbed as "Europe's Joe" by the English press.
 He was also a member of Sporting CP's attacking line dubbed Cinco Violinos (Five Violins) of the late 1940's.